 We’ve had a look at beer in the 17th century.
 Now we have a chance to discover the History of Beer in the 18th Century.

-Burnett, J. Liquid Pleasures: a Social History of Drinks in Modern Britain.
-London: Routledge, 1999.
-(Including beer in the 17th century.)
+- Burnett, J. Liquid Pleasures: a Social History of Drinks in Modern Britain.
+London: Routledge.
+(Includes history of beer in the 17th century.)

 - King, A. Beer Has a History.